antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 * **external-api** -- redirects messages to external application through BSD socket.

 On the other hand, communication between backend and external application is done through BSD socket.
-To manage this, both sides run socket listener in a separate thread, which waits for messages and responds or redirects them.
+To manage this, both sides run socket listener as separate coroutine task, which waits for messages and responds or redirects them.

 Following communication structure diagram below, we have: